Growth of Future Generations

 Since the foundation was established in 1974, we have been supporting children’s reading activities.

-Support for KnK’s “Youth House” in the Philippines
+Support for KnK’s “House for Youth” in the Philippines

 Through KnK, we have been supporting youth self-support facilities since 2007.